codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 Our overall aim is to structure our CDK into three main groupings:

+- `Global`: "Global" (often `us-east-1`) specific things such as ACM Certificates for CloudFront, and we'll also put Hosted Zones here
-- `Cloud`: Hosted Zones, VPC, Certificates, infrequently changing things
+- `Cloud`: Region specific infrequently changing things such as VPC, Region-specific Certificates, etc
 - `Platform`: DynamoDB, Cache, SQS
 - `Services`: Lambdas, API Gateway, etc

 This split is based on the frequency something changes, and allows us to deploy freqeuently changing stacks without having to also look at things that very rarely change.
-In this part of the series we will set up the `Cloud` stack.
+In this part of the series we will set up the `Global` stack.

 As you can see in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments), we structure our CDK stack as follows: